torproject/sbws/CONTRIBUTING.rst

 update.
 The latter is used as a starting point for generating a client's ``config.ini`` and changes to it only affect newly generated config files.

+**Document your addition, fix, change, or whatever in the changelog**.
+See `keep a changelog`_ for the standard we follow.
+Of note, add Added, Changed, Deprecated, Removed, Fixed, and Security headings as needed in the Unreleased section. **If your change has a trac or GitHub ticket, reference it** like ``(GH#123)`` or ``(trac#22104)``.
+When it comes time to do a release, the person doing the release should (1) change the name of the Unreleased section and add a new one, and (2) update the links at the bottom.

 .. _commit-msg:

 Example commit message